thomlake/NeuralNets.jl/README.md

 ```
 The above function defines another version of predict which takes an extra argument, `target`.
 This function will be used to adjust the parameters of the model to minimize the cost.
 There are a few concepts that need explaining here.

-The first is the use of the `@paramdef` macro.
+The first is the use of the [`@paramdef`](##@paramdef) macro.
 This is just syntactic sugar for defining variables in the current scope.
 In the above case it is equivalent to writing `w = model[:w]; b = model[:b];`.

 The second is the `@grad` macro.
 This tells NeuralNets.jl to backpropagate through known operators (see Operators below for a list) in the given block of code.

-Lastly we apply a cost function, in this case, the negative log likelihood of a categorical variable.
-Notice we didn't have to tranform `prediction` first by exponentiating and normalizing, i.e. applying a softmax.
-For computational effieciency NeuralNets.jl internally handles this procedure, similarly to how it would be handled in a generalized linear model (GLM) package.
+Next we apply a cost function, in this case, the negative log likelihood of a categorical variable.
+Notice we didn't have to transform `prediction` first by exponentiating and normalizing, i.e. applying a softmax.
+For computational effieciency NeuralNets.jl internally handles this procedure by applying the correct transformation, similarly to how it would be handled in a generalized linear model (GLM) package.

 ```julia
 const X, Y = nnx.gaussblobs(n_classes, n_features, n_samples)
 for epoch = 1:100